Student Reads at Wawa Welcome America Festival

 First-year student Isabel Rose Catalan '25 (Creative Writing) was no stranger to reading her work aloud in small venues with friends and fellow students present.
 But this summer, over the Fourth of July weekend, the Philadelphia native spoke to her largest crowd yet: holiday revelers attending the city's Wawa Welcome America Festival.

-Catalan took the stage at the Barnes Foundation on Art Friday, July 2, and read her poem "Sentence Kisses for a City" to several hundred attendees.
+Catalan took the stage at the Barnes Foundation Friday, July 2, and read her poem "Sentence Kisses for a City" to several hundred attendees.
 The piece propelled Catalan to a second-place finish in the I Am College Bound spoken-word performance contest, sponsored by the nonprofit PhillyGoes2College.
 The organization teamed up with the festival to celebrate the voices and aspirations of Philadelphia's youth, and Catalan and contest winner Candelaria Beatty were invited to present public readings during the event.

 Catalan entered the contest after learning of the opportunity from her counselors at the Philadelphia High School for Creative and Performing Arts (CAPA).
 She also received a heavy dose of support and encouragement from her grandmother, who she lives with in the city's Roxborough neighborhood.